keithalpichi/keithalpichi.github.io/about.md

 # Where it all started.

 I've always had a passion and curiosity for challenging myself to innovate.
-Just like any kid coming out of high school, I couldn't answer the challenging question of, "What do you want to be when you grow up?"
-I couldn't answer that easily because I always wanted to do many big things.
+As a kid coming out of high school, I couldn't answer the challenging question of, "What do you want to be when you grow up?"
+That was a tough one because I always wanted to do many big things.

 In spring of 2014 I graduated at San Jose State University with a Bachelors Degree in Kinesiology.
 Kinesiology is the field of exercise science, the human body, fitness and health.
 Six months prior I worked as a personal trainer at a corporate gym.
 In less than a year I quit to start my own mobile personal training business.